Integrated Regional Water Management Plan Information

 WaterTalks is a public program designed to generate and increase community involvement in planning a sustainable water future for our community.
 Its goal is to explore the strengths and opportunities for communities facing ongoing economic and environmental distress, and to gather input to prioritize and recommend water-related projects based on issues of greatest concern.

 Participation in WaterTalks Community events will help ensure communities’ needs, concerns, questions, and insights become part of the State’s future water projects.
-For more information about WaterTalks, click the image to the right:
+For more information about WaterTalks, click here.

 OBJECTIVES OF UPPER SANTA CLARA RIVER IRWMP: